LastTalon/Monolith/CONTRIBUTING.md

 * Begin names with a capital letter (pascal case) for names that are intended to be global or public
-* Begin names with a lower case letter (dromedary case) for names that are intended to be local or private
+* Begin names with a lower case letter (dromedary case) for names that are intended to be local, static, or private
 * Capitalize initialisms and acronyms, except when they are the first word of a name that would start with a lower case letter
 	* `getID` rather than `getId`